alex6H/ArcGIS_Toolbox/README.md

 | Prefix        | str (optional)| Optional text to add before each unique ID.                                                                                   | No       | "ID_"                  |
 | Suffix        | str (optional)| Optional text to add after each unique ID.                                                                                    | No       | "_A"                   |

-**Note that :**
-- If no prefix, suffix and padding are used, the data type will be integer (long)
-- Else, data type will be string (Text)

 ![image](https://github.com/user-attachments/assets/2a94b55d-860a-4736-89f4-c1ad88120752)

+**Limitations**

+- If the column name exists, processing stops with a warning.
+- Any use of prefix, suffix, or zero-padding makes the field type TEXT.

 ## Random unique ID generator

 **Feature:**

-This tool create a column with unique random ID in the attribute table of a GDB feature class.
-The ID can include numbers, letters (upper, lower, or mixed case), and can have a specified maximum length.
+Automatically create and populate a new column with unique random IDs in the attribute table of any GDB feature class.
+IDs can include numbers, uppercase and/or lowercase letters, and are generated to a specified maximum length—ensuring uniqueness across all features.

+- Guarantees no duplicate IDs within the feature class.
+- Choose to include numbers, letters (A-Z, a-z, or both), and control letter case (upper, lower, mixed).
+- Specify the maximum length of the ID (e.g., 5, 8, 10 characters).
+- Adds the new field if it doesn't exist.
+- Validates sufficient possible combinations for unique IDs; aborts with an error if not possible.
+- Efficient approach even for large datasets (with safeguards for extremely large tables/short IDs).

 **Parameters:**